NVIDIA NIM Cluster Template

 kubectl, IDEs, or CI/CD) by settingKUBECONFIGor merging it into your default kubeconfig. -

-Kubectl Terminal — Use the Kubectl Terminal in the Bridge UI to run kubectl commands, manage resources, and operate the cluster without a separate command-line session.
+Kubectl Terminal — Use the Kubectl Terminal in Bridge UI to run kubectl commands, manage resources, and operate the cluster without a separate command-line session.

 This guide covers: